AvyavSharma/Library-Mangement-System/README.md

 # Library Management System (C++)
-Welcome to the Library Management System repository!
 This project is a C++ application designed to efficiently manage library operations.
 The system consists of two main sections: User Authentication and Library Operations

 # Introduction
 The Library Management System is a C++ application that provides a user-friendly interface to manage library-related tasks.
 It includes features for user account management, student details handling, and book-related operations.
 The system is designed to streamline library processes for librarians and improve resource accessibility for students.